mzimbres/smms/README.md

 # Example

-To setup the server first generate a key that is known only by the server and the url-generating portal
+To setup the server first generate a key that is only known by the server and the url-generating portal

 ```bash
 $ smms-keygen --make-key
 275504e306f0977f8bf9298102d1a62a97bf3faa7cb5c491a0f215b670c494fd
 ```

-them generate the HTTP target where you will post the file.
+then generate the HTTP target where you will post the file.

 ```bash
 $ smms-keygen --make-hmac /dir1/dir2/dir3/filename.jpg --key 275504e306f0977f8bf9298102d1a62a97bf3faa7cb5c491a0f215b670c494fd